DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

 However, this is not getting even close to a true DRL-fluid mechanics library, the issue being Fenics.
 While being very easy to use, it is a slow solver, and it would be impracticable to use it for a challenging problem.
 This is why, with other people working at the CEMEF, the goal is to build this library, linking DRL with other CFD libraries, most of them being C++ based.

 <div class="message">
 In the end, we now have a better overview of how DRL can be used to help Fluid Mechanics problems.
-Moreover, several important features can be kept in mind: transfer learning, autoencoder, LSTM and so on.
+Moreover, several important features can be kept in mind: transfer learning, autoencoder, LSTM, and so on.
 If the goal of building a real DRL-CFD library was not achieved, the way it could be possible is now much clearer.
 </div>

 # References